 Contributing to local development

 Edenred carries out solidarity projects aimed at forging strong ties with local communities.
 Thanks notably to its day of action to support these communities, Idealday, 85 outreach initiatives were carried out in 2021, which have enabled Edenred employees to engage with local communities on projects around food, environmental protection and assistance to people in difficulty.

 The Group's commitment is also reflected since 2017 in the connected Edenraid sports challenge in support of a NGO.
-All Edenred employees are invited to run, walk and cycle for the benefit of Médecins sans Frontières.
-In 2021, more than 1,100,000 kilometers were covered over the course of two months by over 3,600 employees spread across 45 countries.
+All Edenred employees are invited to run, walk and cycle for the benefit of Médecins sans frontières [Doctors without borders].
+In 2022, more than 1,500,000 kilometers were covered over the course of two months by over 4,500 employees spread across 45 countries.

 Other relief initiatives are also carried out to support the fight against hunger and poverty, and promote health, education and professional integration, at local and international levels.

 Since 2005, Edenred France has been supporting actions dedicated to French Red Cross food aid, notably by offering lunch benefits holders the opportunity to donate their vouchers throughout the year.
 In 2021, the campaign was once again highly successful, raising 883,452 euros, with 772,836 euros via the card (87% of the total).

 In Spain, Edenred has partnered with the NGO Acción contra el Hambre for more than 20 years.
 Each euro donated by Edenred users is directly allocated by the NGO to food aid for employability and entrepreneurship programs for the families most affected by the coronavirus crisis.

 In April 2020, Edenred announced the creation of a relief plan to support its ecosystem in the face of the consequences of the Covid-19 epidemic.
 The “More than Ever” relief plan represents a pledge of up to €15 million and has notably been endowed with the proceeds of: